cocos/cocos-docs/en/getting-started/first-game/index.md

 We could notice that the horizontal movement of the character is tedious from the result of the above execution.
 To make out character feel like jumping you could add a vertical animation.
 For more information about **Animation Editor**, please refer to [Animation System](../../animation/index.md).

-1. Select the `Body` node in the scene, and then click the **Add Animation Clip** button in the **Animation Editor** at the bottom of the editor to create an animation clip and name it `onStep`.
+1. Select the `Body` node in the **Hierarchy** panel, and then click the **Add Animation Clip** button in the **Animation Editor** at the bottom of the editor to create an animation clip and name it `onStep`.

     ![player move](./images/add-animation.gif)

-2. Enter the animation edit mode, add a `position` property track to the created clip, and then add three keyframes, the position value of each should be (0, 0, 0), (0, 0.5, 0), (0, 0, 0);
+2. Enter the animation editing mode, add a `position` property track to the created clip, and then add three keyframes, the position value of each should be (0, 0, 0), (0, 0.5, 0), (0, 0, 0);

     ![add keyframe](./images/add-keyframe.gif)

-    > **Note**: Alway remember to save animation clips when exiting animation mode, otherwise you work will be lost.
+    > **Note**: Alway remember to save animation clips when exiting animation editing mode, otherwise you work will be lost.

 3. We can use **Assets Manager** to create clips.
 Right-click on the **Assets** panel to create a new animation clip named `twoStep`, and add it to the `Animation` property of the `Body` node.
 To make the recording process easier, we can adjust the layout of the editor.